Car tax changes in 2018 – what do I need to know?

 The benefit of choosing a hybrid vehicle was substantially reduced by the Government from 1 April 2017.
 New cars were still divided into 13 CO2 bands, which determined how much you paid in the first year of ownership.
 However, only zero-emission vehicles, such as electric cars, qualify for the lowest band and are therefore tax-free.

 From the second year onwards, zero-emission vehicles that cost less than £40,000 new remain free to tax, while a flat rate of £140 a year is payable for petrol and diesel cars that cost less than £40,000, and hybrids cost £130.
-All cars with a list price of more than £40,000 attract an additional 'Premium' fee of £310 for years two to six of ownership, regardless of their emissions.
-The DVLA says that a car's list price is the brocuhre price of the car, any extras that have been added, along with VAT, delivery charges and pre-delivery inspection charges.
+All cars with a total price of more than £40,000 attract an additional 'Premium' fee of £310 for years two to six of ownership, regardless of their emissions.
+The DVLA says that a car's total price for the purposes of car tax includes the brocuhre price of the car, any manufacturer extras that have been added, along with VAT, delivery charges and pre-delivery inspection charges.
+It does not include the first year's car tax or aftermarket accessories supplied by the dealer.

 This means that electric cars costing more than £40,000 are no longer the tax-busting option they used to be.
 Below, you'll find a full table detailing how the cost of car tax changed from 1 April 2017.